linrongbin16/lin.nvim/README.md

 # Introduction

-Aim to be out of box, IDE-like editing experience, high performance, light weight and friendly to both vim and neovim users.
+Aim to be out of box, IDE-like editing experience, high performance, light weight and friendly to neovim users.
 Focus on and only on editing, no compile/package/debug.

 Solve below issues: